-Both of us are vegetarian so most of these are places that offer a good selection.
-If you know of any good places to grab a bite in San Diego, please do let us know :) This is certainly a
+I am a vegetarian so most of these are places that offer a decent selection of veggie choices.
+If you know of any good places to grab a bite in San Diego, please drop a line :) This is certainly a

 Beach Grass Cafe: